GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/batch-inference/README.md

   - [Distributed Inference and Serving with vLLM using GCSFuse](/use-cases/inferencing/serving/vllm/gcsfuse/README.md)
   - [Distributed Inference and Serving with vLLM using Hyperdisk ML](/use-cases/inferencing/serving/vllm/hyperdisk-ml/README.md)
   - [Distributed Inference and Serving with vLLM using Persistent Disk](/use-cases/inferencing/serving/vllm/persistent-disk/README.md)
-- A bucket containing the processed and prepared data from the [Data Preparation example](/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md)
+- A bucket containing the prepared data from the [Data Preparation example](/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md)

+> NOTE: If you did not execute the data preparation example, follow [these instructions](/use-cases/prerequisites/prepared-data.md) to load the dataset into the bucket.

 ## Preparation